levith-andrade-cuellar/knight-dragons-princess/README.md

 # Knight, Dragons, Princess

 ## Description
-"Knight, Dragons, Princess" is a plataformer video game I developed for my Introduction to Computer Science class at NYU Abu Dhabi with my classmate Rustem Khassanov.
+"Knight, Dragons, Princess" is a plataformer video game I developed for my Introduction to Computer Science class with my classmate Rustem Khassanov.
 The game is written in Python and utilizes Processing conventions to handle its graphical user interface.

 ## The Game
 The game follows a brave knight who is tasked with finding a lost princess.
 In order to find the princess the knight must traverse a dark system of caves with the help of a flashlight equipped with limited battery.